-Isothermal Community College shall not exclude individuals with communicable diseases unless a determination is made that the individual presents a health risk to himself/herself or others.
-It is the policy of the College to consider the educational or employment status of those with a communicable disease on an individual basis.
+Isothermal Community College shall not exclude individuals diagnosed with communicable diseases unless a determination is made that the individual presents a health risk to themselves or others.
+It is the policy of the college to consider the educational or employment status of those with a communicable disease on an individual basis.

 Reference: 29 CFR §1910.1030; 10A NCAC 41A; 10A NC Administrative Code 41A .0202 (4) (HIV) and 41A .0203(b)(3) (HBV)

 Amended: April 6, 2021